 What are the types of collagen?

-The collagen present in our human body is flexible and robust.
-There are almost 16 different types of collagen present in the human body, but most of them almost 80-90% falls under Type I, II, or III category.
+Collagen in the human body is flexible and robust.
+There are 16 types of collagen in the human body, but almost 80-90% of them fall into the Type I, II, or III category.

-Collagen is broadly classified into fibrillar and on-fibrillar types, which accounts for the five most common types of collagen present in our body.
+Collagen is mostly divided into fibrillar and on-fibrillar types, which make up our five most common types.

-- Type I forms the organs, skin, tendons, vasculature, and also the main component of the bone, which is the most organic one.
+- Type I forms the organs, skin, tendons, vascular system, and the bone’s main component.

-- Collagen Type II forms the main component of the cartilages.
+- Type II forms the main component of the cartilages.

 - Type III forms the primary reticulate fibers, and it is most commonly found alongside Type I.

-- Collagen Type IV forms the basal lamina along with the basement membrane layer, which is formed by the secretion from the epithelium.
+- Type IV forms the basal lamina and the basement membrane layer formed by the secretion from the epithelium.

 - Type V forms the hair, cell surfaces, and the placenta in our body.